Paying taxes in Canada

 Additional supporting documents when filing your taxes

 • T2202 – Tuition fees paid for the tax year.
-You can download your T2202 from the Student Service Centre (SSC).
+You can download your T2202 from the Student Service Centre (SSC) for the 2023 tax year, or in Workday.

 • T4 – Employment income and deductions.
 You should receive your T4 from your employer.